New Contact Center Now Open

 As we continue to work to set ourselves apart with a consistent, positive patient experience, answering the

 telephone every time for every patient is more important than ever.
-Floating Hospital has had a pediatric call center for quite some time and parents are very happy with it.
+Tufts Children's Hospital has had a pediatric call center for quite some time and parents are very happy with it.
 In December, the Tufts Medical Center Ambulatory Contact Center opened after nearly two years of work and planning.

 From Pilot to Launch